AlmasShintemirov/CppND-Route-Planning-Project/README.md

 # Route Planning Project

-This repo contains my completed Route Planning project code designed by Udacity
+This repo contains the starter code for the Route Planning project from the Udacity C++ nanodegree program

 <img src="map.png" width="600" height="450" />